 A world without a future can truly be a paradise or hell.
 It depends.

 To settle the matter Daniel Susskind, economics scholar and former political adviser to the British government, wrote something remarkable.
 I can recommend this to you, but I cannot link it to you: it has not yet been released in the bookstore.
 He is a wise man called "A World Without Work: Technology, Automation and How We Should Respond".
-He put together facts, data and graphs and put them together very intelligently.
-The (temporary) conclusion is that yes, even in the past centuries forms of automation tended to replace man in routine work, but at the time this happened without destroying work.
+He put together facts, data and graphs and juxtaposed them in a very clever way.
+The (momentary) conclusion is that yes, even in the past centuries forms of automation tended to replace man in routine work, but at the time this happened without destroying work.
 They simply created new ones.

 And the estimate is very prudent.
 For me it is around 75%.
 So?
 All out of work in the future?
 I do not believe.